edgexfoundry/edgex-docs/docs_src/examples/Ch-ExamplesAddingMQTTDevice.md

 Download the `Geneva` release docker-compose file from
 <https://github.com/edgexfoundry/developer-scripts/blob/master/releases/geneva/compose-files/docker-compose-geneva-redis.yml>.

+!!!
+Note
+    This example uses the Geneva Release.
+There are later EdgeX releases.

 Because we deploy EdgeX using docker-compose, we must add device-mqtt to the docker-compose file.
 If you have prepared configuration files, you can mount them using volumes and change the entrypoint for device-mqtt